megz2020/ML-project/README.md

-You will also need to have software installed to run and execute an iPython Notebook We recommend students install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+You will also need to have software installed to run and execute an iPython Notebook i recommend install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.